There are several easy and effective ways to support your metabolism, many of which involve making simple changes to your diet and lifestyle.

 What foods speed up your metabolism?

-Foods that can help speed up your metabolism are ones that contain protein such as meat, dairy, or legumes.
-A few other specific foods can also help.
+Foods that boost your metabolism typically include protein such as meat, dairy, or legumes.
+A few other specific foods can also help, but it’s more about your overall eating plan and caloric needs.
 Read more about the 12 best foods to boost your metabolism.

-If you’re going to eat before bed, stick to protein-rich snacks such as nuts, turkey, or fish.
+If you’re going to eat before bed, protein-rich snacks like nuts, turkey, or fish may help you burn more fat.
 Learn about these and other foods you can eat before bed.

 Making small lifestyle changes and incorporating these tips into your routine can help increase your metabolism.